btoll/benjamintoll.com/content/post/the_lpic1_102_networking_fundamentals.md

 > `nmtui` is a [`TUI`] (text user interface) and is [`curses`]-based.
 Check it out.

+Here is a list of subcommands of the `nmcli` tool.
+They are referred to as objects:

 |**Object** |**Description** |
 |:---|:---|
 |general |NetworkManager’s general status and operations. |